SageGandhi/April2017/April01/JpaHibernateUsingMySql02/src/main/java/edu/gandhi/prajit/april/chapter05/adventity/ReadMe.md

 Remove All @Table Annotation From SubClasses As All Are In Single Table.[edu.gandhi.prajit.april.chapter05.adventity.Stock,edu.gandhi.prajit.april.chapter05.adventity.Bond]
 Also We Can Remove @TableGenerator In SuperClass,We Can Use Any @GeneratedValue(GenerationType) Also Provide @DiscriminatorValue In Each SubClasses Otherwise Defaulted To Class Name.

+If Query Got Complex,We Can Create A View & Make A Entity Out Of It.